General Wesley R. Elsberry on 30 Sep 2004 09:04 pm

 When President Bush answered a question about the situation in Iraq, he answered with a statement about how he kept up with the developments by watching them on television.
 I was waiting for Kerry to respond with something about how it was a mistake to rely upon the reactions of a commander-in-chief whose closest experience with combat comes via a cathode ray tube half a world away from the action.
 Nothing like that in Kerry’s response.

-2 Responses to “Bush, Kerry, and Television”
+2 thoughts on “Bush, Kerry, and Television

 Remember that there are experts in war tactics that never